XingHPeng/Xinghai-Peng/_pages/cv.md

 Education
 ======
-* B.S. in Changsha, Changsha university of science and technology
+* B.S. in Changsha, Changsha University of Science and Technology
-* M.S. in Changsha, Changsha university of science and technology
+* M.S. in Changsha, Changsha University of Science and Technology
-* Ph.D in Changsha, Changsha university of science and technology
+* Ph.D in Changsha, Changsha University of Science and Technology

 Skills
 ======